Distribution

 The Winnipeg Film Group, founded in 1974, began distributing locally made films in 1981 to help serve Manitoba filmmakers who were creating work but didn’t have the knowledge or resources to seek out screenings or sales for their work.

-In 2008 we shifted the focus of our main distribution efforts to that of short films but continue to sell longer documentary works for educational purposes.
-We handle submissions and screening coordination with festivals, broadcasters and a variety of screening venues.
+In 2008, we shifted the focus of our main distribution efforts to that of short films but continue to acquire longer documentary works for educational purposes as well as supporting feature-length experimental films.
+We handle submissions and screening coordination with festivals, broadcasters, and a variety of screening venues.

 The Winnipeg Film Group Distribution Department operates with four main objectives: